Laundry Closet Makeover

 Laundry Closet Decorating Ideas

 Decorating a laundry closet focuses on adding charm to functional space.
 Start with selecting a color palette that complements the closet.
 White, grey, or light blue makes the area feel open and clean.
 Coordinate baskets for clean and dirty laundry.
 Minimalist labeling adds elegance.
-Floor runners enhance both style and function.
-Task lighting doubles as decor; replace a bulb with a chic fixture.
+Add a small washable runner rug for warmth, color, and comfort.
+Lighting choices can accentuate decor while providing utility.
 Add prints or wall-mounted solutions for finishing touches.

 Laundry Closet Design Ideas